antenehd/S6a/README.md

 ## 1. INTRODUCTION

    This implementation of the S6a interface is meant to be used as a shared library.
 It contains a lot of APIs that are useful to implement the s6a interface.
-It is bases on the freediameter(www.freediameter.net)
+It is based on the freediameter(www.freediameter.net)
    software libraries  'linfdproto' and 'libfdcore' which contains the implementation for the diameter basic protocol and other basic functionalities need for this implementation to work.